ShenhavBarziv/Julius/README.md

 # Author
 Shenhav Barziv

 Feel free to explore the functionalities of the Employee Management System!
-If you encounter any issues or have suggestions for improvement, please don't hesitate to reach out.
+If you encounter any issues or security hole or have suggestions for improvement, please don't hesitate to reach out.